Robustness of OLS to sample removals: Theoretical analysis and implications: Introduction

 Our theoretical results have several implications for robustness auditing.
 If the removal of a handful of samples significantly affects the fitted coefficients, the source of this non-robustness should be carefully investigated.
 In particular, it may stem from one or more of the following factors: (1) the covariance matrix of the data is ill-conditioned, (2) training samples are not all i.i.d., or (3) the data is heavy-tailed.
 In other words, even under model misspecification, the probability of $\widehat \bbeta$ exhibiting extreme sensitivity to sample removals, as observed in several recent studies, is exponentially small if the data is ``well-behaved''.

-To complement our theoretical analysis, we empirically investigate the robustness of OLS to sample removals in two widely cited econometric datasets: the Cash Transfers data \citep{Angelucci09} and the Nightlights data \citep{martinez2022much}.
-Prior robustness audits of these datasets, including \citet{broderick2020automatic} and \citet{hopkins}, identified small subsets of samples whose removal reversed the sign of the estimated treatment effects.
+To complement our theoretical analysis, we empirically investigate the robustness of OLS to sample removals {on the benchmark Diabetes dataset \citep{efron2004least}} and on two widely cited econometric datasets: the Cash Transfers data \citep{Angelucci09} and the Nightlights data \citep{martinez2022much}. {In the Diabetes dataset, both the features and the response exhibit light tails.
+As detailed in Appendix \ref{appendix:diabetes}, the empirical effect of adversarial sample removals on this well-behaved dataset aligns closely with the scaling predicted by our theory. } In contrast, prior robustness audits of the two econometric datasets, including \citet{broderick2020automatic} and \citet{hopkins}, identified small subsets of samples whose removal reversed the sign of the estimated treatment effects.

 At first glance, these empirical findings appear to contradict our theoretical results.
 However, we show that the observed non-robustness is driven by either heavy-tailed responses or by correlated samples.
 In the Cash Transfers data, it is attributable to the heavy-tailed distribution of the response variable $y$.
 Specifically, many of the samples identified for removal by the AMIP algorithm (Approximate Maximum Influence Perturbation; \cite{broderick2020automatic}) have response values far exceeding the mean of $y$ over the full dataset---often by 5 or 10 standard deviations, and in some cases, by more than 20.
 This key pattern, which elucidates the lack of robustness, is not discussed in \citet{broderick2020automatic} or \citet{hopkins}.
 In the Nightlights data, the removed samples are concentrated in only a few countries and years, and are therefore highly correlated.